 - Wolfman Jack (Bob Smith)

 - For the 1994 Chuck Jones short "Chariots of Fur", several of the animators used pen names because they were still under contract to Disney.

 - Claude Raynes (Eric Goldberg)

 - Allan Devon, Christopher Golato, Mark Rowane (Sidney Sheldon)

 - Anson MacDonald, Caleb Saunders, John Riverside, Leslie Keith, Lyle Monroe (Robert A. Heinlein)

 - Ampe R. Sand / Dave Ahl Jr. / Zarf (Andrew Plotkin)

-- Anne Desclos, writer of The Histoire d'O (The Story of O), used the pseudonym Pauline Réage.
+- Anne Desclos, writer of Histoire d'O (Story of O), used the pseudonym Pauline Réage.
 Under another pen name for most of her novels, she was Dominique Aury (known for a demure, intellectual, and almost prudish persona).

 - Anne Rice, Anne Rampling, A.N.
-Roquelaure (Howard Allen O'Brien) note
+Roquelaure (Howard Allen O'Brien, Rice by marriage) note

 - Brian O'Nolan used the pen names Flann O'Brien and Myles na gCopaleen for his novels and journalistic writing because Irish civil servants were not allowed at that time to publish works under their own names.